forgineer/s4/README.md

 # s4
-A Super Simple SQLite Server (s4) made with FastAPI
+A Super Simple SQLite Server (s4) made with Flask.